cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 represents the number of items on the list.
 The `size` variable is optional but recommended as it simplifies the implementation of many of the List ADT operations.

 The main benefit of an array-based List implementation is extremely fast access to List elements.
-This is due to the fact that arrays are laid out in a contiguous block of primary memory.
+This is because arrays are laid out in a contiguous block of primary memory.
 The main drawback of an array-based approach is that an array's size is fixed.
 Therefore, if you want to increase the size of an array, you are forced to create a new array of the larger size and subsequently copy over the elements of the old array to the new, larger array.
 As you can imagine, creating an array and copying all elements is an expensive operation for the CPU to perform — especially when the array